TEAMMATES/teammates/docs/staticAnalysis.md

 ##### Configuring Checkstyle in IntelliJ IDEA

-1. Install the [CheckStyle-IDEA](https://plugins.jetbrains.com/idea/plugin/1065-checkstyle-idea) plugin if you have not already done so.
 1. Go to `File → Settings → Other Settings → Checkstyle`.
 1. Set `Scan Scope` to `Only Java sources (including tests)`.
 1. Click the `+` to add a new configuration file.
 Browse for `teammates-checkstyle.xml` in the `static-analysis` folder.